 All formats of the program are eligible for Canada Student Loans, other forms of government funding, and bank financing.
 However, students are responsible for making their own funding arrangements and are advised to contact the relevant funder well in advance of the start date to make an application.

-This program was reviewed and approved by the Registrar of the Private Training Institutions Branch of the Ministry of Advanced Education and Skills Training.
+This program has been approved by the Private Training Institutions Regulatory Unit (PTIRU) of the British Columbia Ministry of Post-Secondary Education and Future Skills.